 Purdue students will be housed in self-catered flats in central London (zone one or two).
 Housing in London is extremely expensive, and accommodations are not spacious, so students should adjust their expectations accordingly.
-Depending on size, there will be three to eight students in each flat with two to three students per bedroom.
+Depending on size, there will be multiple students in each flat with two to three students per bedroom.

 |Estimated Program Costs|

 The program costs are estimates.
 They are useful for planning purposes, but are subject to change due to currency exchange rate fluctuation and inflation.
 Students should regard these figures as approximate amounts.
 London is an expensive city and extensive travel on weekends will increase students' costs.